-SUNDAY SEPTEMBER 22, 2019, The Scripture will be: 1 Timothy 2:1-7, and the Sermon title is "Make Your Life Count!"
+SUNDAY NOVEMBER 3, 2019, The Scripture will be: Luke 21:5-19, and the Sermon title is "BAD NEWS/GOOD NEWS!"
 Come and enjoy Fellowship with your brothers and sisters in Christ and grow in your relationship with our Lord and Savior, Jesus Christ!
 Open Hearts, Open Minds, and Open Doors!

-COOKIES FOR OUR TROOPS 2018 Central Texas Conference once again sponsored a mission project for the churches of the CTC to bake cookies that were to be delivered to the troops for Christmas.
-The Cookies were delivered to one of the Drop Off Sites listed below on Monday December 17 and they were delivered to the Air Force Base on Tuesday December 18.
-THANK YOU TO ALL THAT PARTICIPATED!!
-Rev. Bob Murchison headed this project up for the past two years and died in June of this year.
-This year 2018 we loaded 421 Boxes (842 Dozen) at Dublin FUMC and delivered them to Dyes AFB in Abilene as in previous years.
+COOKIES FOR OUR TROOPS 2019 Central Texas Conference (CTC) once will again sponsor a mission project for the churches of the CTC to bake cookies that were to be delivered to the troops for Christmas.
+The Cookies were delivered to one of the Drop Off Sites listed below on Monday December 16 and they were delivered to the Air Force Base on Tuesday December 17.
+THANK YOU TO ALL THAT ARE GOING TO PARTICIPATE!!
+Rev. Bob Murchison headed this project up for two years and died in June of last year.
+This last year 2018 we loaded 421 Boxes (842 Dozen) at Dublin FUMC and delivered them to Dyes AFB in Abilene as in previous years.
 The following churches brought their cookies to FUMC Dublin: FUMC Dublin; Comanche; Stephenville; DeLeon; Morgan Mill ; and Oakdale UMC; and Laurel Street UMC.
 The AFB thanked all for the tasty treats for the troops and for all the LOVE that they represent.
 THANK YOU!

 In 2017, The Churches that brought Cookies to Dublin to be delivered to Dyes AFB in Abilene were: Cisco, Greens Creek, Hamilton, Stephenville First and Oakdale, Laurel St., Dublin First, Oglesby First, and Palo Pinto area churches.
 We delivered 283 boxes with 2 dozen per box so we delivered 566 dozen Cookies Tuesday about noon to the Air Base.
 Last years total count for the Conference was 8,575 dozen cookies were delivered!
 Each district Coordinator delivers the cookies to the assigned Air Force Base on Tuesday, December 18th.
 West District Drop-off sites: Brownwood Central UMC 1501 2nd St. Brownwood Dublin First UMC 630 Highland Ave.
 Dublin Graham FUMC 700 3rd St. Graham